k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 ### K2-agent

 The K2-agent is a module, deployed in each cluster, as a POD inside a dedicated namespace.
 It is used for polling instructions, for deployment, from the k2cloud platform Mailbox.
+Adopting this workflow eliminates the need of connectivity from the K2cloud orchestrator into the cluster, so that only outbound traffic from the agent to cloud K2cloud orchestrator is required.

+The k2-agent source-code can be found [here](https://github.com/k2view/k2-agent).

 As part of cluster preparations, you shall deploy the k2-agent.
+It is deployed at a dedicated namespace (by default at "k2view-agent" namespace).

 * Refer [here](https://github.com/k2view/blueprints/tree/main/helm/k2view-agent) for the k2-agent helm charts and with its configuration values.

 * Cluster's dedicated Mailbox ID shall be obtained from k2view, to be applied at the agent values.

+* The kubeInterface should be accessible by the k2-agent.